 If this occurs during administration of treatment - STOP infusion/transfusion immediately.

-Intervention or infusion interruption indicated; all symptoms respond promptly to treatment (e.g. antihistamines; NSAIDS, IV fluids).
+Intervention or infusion interruption indicated; all symptoms respond promptly to treatment.
+(E.g. antihistamines; add steroids IV/oral, IV Fluids)

 Mild transient reaction: intervention or infusion interrupted not required.

-Treat as an emergency according to the Resuscitation Council Anaphylaxis Guidelines - Page 7
+Treat as an emergency according to Resuscitation Council Anaphylaxis Guidelines – Page 8 or follow this link:

 Patients with a good response to initial treatment should be warned about recurrence of symptoms and in some circumstances be kept under observation for 24 hours.